JohanOhlin/divingintoazure/_posts/2019-03-25-configuration-in-asp-net-core.markdown

 }
 {% endhighlight %}

-The option classes are now registered and we can use them in the code.
-You can read more about how these option classes are used in code in [this blog post]({{ site.baseurl }}{% post_url 2019-04-06-injecting-options-in-aspnet-core %}).
+The option classes are now registered and we can use them in the code by [injecting them using dependency injection]({{ site.baseurl }}{% post_url 2019-03-31-injecting-options-in-aspnet-core %}).

 #### Make options read-only